rundeck-plugins/ui-job-metrics/README.md

 ## Requirements

-- Rundeck version 4.0.0 or higher
+- Rundeck version 5.0.0 or higher
-- Modern web browser with JavaScript enabled
+- Modern web browser with:
+  - JavaScript enabled
+  - localStorage enabled
+  - Canvas support for charts
-- Access to Rundeck's execution API
+- Project-level access to view job executions

+## Configuration

+The plugin supports configuration through a UI settings button:
+- Click the Configure button in the Job Metrics view
+- Adjust the Time Window value (in days)
+- Settings are saved per user via browser localStorage
+- Changes take effect immediately

+Default values:
+- Time Window: 10 days

+## Usage

+1. Navigate to the Jobs page in Rundeck
+2. Look for the "Job Metrics" tab
+3. View the summary metrics at the top of the page
+4. Analyze execution patterns in the charts
+5. Sort the job list by clicking column headers
+6. Adjust the time window using the Configure button

 ## Build